Toitw/soccer-team-hub/DEPLOY-FIX.md

 3. **Session Handling**
    - If users can't stay logged in, check that SESSION_SECRET is set properly
+   - The application now uses a default SESSION_SECRET if one isn't provided

 4. **CORS Issues**
    - If frontend can't connect to backend, check FRONTEND_URL and browser console for CORS errors
+   - A default CORS configuration is now applied if FRONTEND_URL is missing

 ## Conclusion